golanlevin/lectures/syllabi/looking-outwards.md

 ### Warning

 In a group of approximately a dozen students, the likelihood that two people would choose to write Looking Outwards reports about the same project ought to be infinitesimally small, given the *thousands* of interesting projects that exist.
 Yet it happens.
 How is this possible?
 It seems some students are satisfied to select something from the first page of results returned from a search.
 That is not especially deep research.
-To encourage students to dig deeper, at the professor's discretion, two students who both submit reports about the same project may each receive no credit.
+To encourage students to dig deeper, for some assignments, the professor may announce that two students who both submit reports about the same project may each receive no credit.